sigma21/DominoesGame-JS/README.md

 -`main.js` file which contains the main game flow.

-To start the app type `node main.js` in your terminal.
+To start the app, while in `src` folder, type `node main.js` in your terminal.

-(make sure to be in the same directory with the repository folder.)

 Semih.